 On-Campus Balance and Gait Intervention Program

-The Department of Physical Therapy offers an 8 week community-based intervention program
+The Department of Physical Therapy offers an 8 week, community-based intervention

-for people with gait, balance, or mobility problems.
-This program was developed to
+program for people with gait, balance, or mobility problems.
+This program was developed

-train graduate Physical Therapy students in the assessment and treatment of people
+to train doctoral Physical Therapy students in the assessment and treatment of patients/clients

 with these types of disorders.
 The program is overseen by core-faculty members from

 the Physical Therapy Department and clinicians from the community.
-Our graduate Physical
+Our doctoral Physical

-Therapy students are given an opportunity to learn with hands-on opportunities as
+Therapy students are given the opportunity to learn examination, assessment and intervention

-This program is offered during the academic year and runs for eight weeks on Monday and Wednesday between the hours of 9 AM to 12 noon and 2 PM to 5 PM.
-Clients are scheduled for one hour sessions, two times per week with a specific graduate Physical Therapy student.
-During the Fall Semester, the program runs from mid to late September and ends mid to late November.
-During Spring Semester, the program runs from the beginning of February to mid to late April.
+This program is offered during the academic year and runs for eight weeks on Tuesdays and Thursday between the hours of 9 AM to 12 noon and 2 PM to 5 PM.
+Clients are scheduled for one hour sessions, two times per week with a specific doctoral Physical Therapy student.
+During the Fall Semester, the program begins in mid-September and ends mid to late November.
+During Spring Semester, the program begins in early February to and ends mid to late April.
 Specific dates can be obtained on the application form.
-Clients may self refer or be referred by a physician and/or a physical therapist.
+Clients may self-refer or be referred by a physician and/or a physical therapist.

 1) physician's clearance